jamesmurdza/building-resources/README.md

 ## a web app with a user-based CMS

 **Option A: Bubble**
+- Best option for those with no coding experience

 **Option B: ReactJS + Firebase**
+- Least effort option of all solutions for coding
+- Requires a new Firebase project to be set up

 **Option C: NextJS + Firebase**